Rob Childress

-Robert Alexander Childress (born September 26, 1968) is a baseball coach and former pitcher, who is the current director of player development for the Nebraska Cornhuskers.
+Robert Alexander Childress (born September 26, 1968) is a baseball coach and former pitcher, who is the current pitching coach for the Nebraska Cornhuskers.
 He played college baseball at Northwood from 1987 to 1990.
 He then served as head coach of the Texas A&M Aggies (2006–2021).

 Playing career

 Childress attended Harmony High School in Harmony, Texas.
 He was then recruited to Northwood University, where he would continue his athletic career as a pitcher, twice earning all-conference honors.

 Coaching career

 Assistant coach

-During his eight years as pitching coach with Nebraska (1998–2005), the Cornhuskers advanced to the NCAA Tournament five times, reached the Super Regionals four times, and the College World Series three times.
+During his eight years as pitching coach with Nebraska (1998–2005), the Cornhuskers advanced to the NCAA tournament five times, reached the Super Regionals four times, and the College World Series three times.
 He helped construct the Nebraska pitching staff into one of the best in the nation, posting the top five single-season strikeout records in Nebraska history.
 His last season at Nebraska, his staff finished with an ERA of 2.69, ranking in the top five nationally and best in the Big 12.

 Before joining the Nebraska staff, he served as pitching coach at Northwestern State University from 1995 to 1997.